Klipper3d/klipper/docs/Config_Reference.md

 #   more points than steppers then you will likely have a fixed
 #   minimum value for the range of probed points which you can learn
 #   by observing command output.
+#extra_points:
+#   A list in the same format as "points" above.
+This list contains
+#   additional points to be probed during the two calibration commands
+#   Z_TILT_CALIBRATE and Z_TILT_AUTODETECT.
+If the bed is not perfectly
+#   level, it is possible to specify more probing points with "points".
+#   In that Z_TILT_ADJUST will determine the best fit via a least squares
+#   algorithm.
+As this comes with additional overhead on each Z_TILT_ADJUST
+#   run, it is instead possible to move the additional probing points here,
+#   and use Z_TILT_CALIBRATE to find z_offsets to use for the probing points
+#   used in Z_TILT_ADJUST.
+#   The extra points are also used during T_ZILT_AUTODETECT.
+This command
+#   can determine the z_positions automatically by during several probings
+#   with intentionally tilted bed.
+It is currently only implemented for 3
+#   z steppers.
+#   Note that for both commands to work numpy has to be installed.
+#averaging_len: 3
+#   Z_TILT_CALIBRATE and Z_TILT_AUTODETECT both run repeatedly until the
+#   result can no longer be improved.
+To determine this, the probed values
+#   are averaged.
+The number of runs to average over is configured with this
+#   parameter.
+#autodetect_delta: 1.0
+#   The amount by which Z_TILT_AUTODETECT intentionally tilts the bed.
+Higher
+#   values yield better results, but can also lead to situations where the
+#   bed is tilted in a way that the nozzle touched the bed before the probe.
+#   The default is conservative.
 ```

 ## [quad_gantry_level]